LHNCBC/lforms/changed-features.md

 ### Features not supported in version 30.0.0
+* **Web Component** The new LHC-Forms is Web Component widget created with angular.
+It is no longer using angularjs.

 * **templateOptions** - The following options within templateOptions are not supported:
   * showColumnHeaders - a boolean that controls whether to show the header row with the "Name", "Value", and "Unit" column labels.
 The default is true.